simon-anders/htseq/python3/doc/tour.rst

 Reading and writing BAM files
 =============================

-HTSeq exposes the samtools API trough pysam, enabling you to read and write BAM files.
+HTSeq exposes the samtools API through pysam, enabling you to read and write BAM files.
 A simple example of the usage is given here:

 .. doctest::